 In 1993, Bishop Griffin removed Reverend Phillip Jacobs from his parish due to allegations that he had sexually abused a teenage boy.
 The boy's family requested that the police not be notified, but years later Griffin made the notification.
 When the Diocese of Victoria in British Columbia was considering hiring Jacobs, Griffin informed the diocese about the allegations against him.
 The Diocese of Victoria hired Jacobs anyway.
 In 2010, Jacobs was arrested in Victoria, British Columbia for sexual abuse of minors.[64]
 Jacobs was convicted in 2013 and sentenced to five months of home detention.[65]

-In March 2019, the diocese released a list of 36 clergy with credible accusations of sexual abuse of children,[67] and updated the list to number nearly 50 in September of the same year [68] In August 2020, the diocese paid a $1 million settlement to Heidtman.[69]
+In March 2019, the diocese released a list of 36 clergy with credible accusations of sexual abuse of children,[67] and updated the list to number nearly 50 in September of that year.[68]
+In August 2020, the diocese paid a $1 million settlement to Heidtman.[69]
+The diocese had previously resisted calls to release its files of abuse allegations.[70]

 Until 2020, the diocese was one of only three dioceses in the nation to have a priest serve as victim assistance coordinator.
 Victim advocates criticized this practice, saying it can re-traumatize survivors and discourage the reporting of abuse.[70]
 The diocese hired an outside licensed counselor in July 2020, coinciding with the formation of a Safe Environment Task Force by Bishop Brennan.[71]